IU-PR/Capstone_project/content/docs/2025/Killah/week6.md

   Using the internal text encoder of Gemma itself, assuming that the embedded representation may be more consistent with the generation model.
 [Commit](https://github.com/vladkalinichencko/Killah-Prototype/commit/e7fcdd04ab0fdce7575468978c784459cf5dbe2d)

-  Unfortunately, training projectors for the first two encoders was unsuccessful — the loss remained high or grew, and the generation did not improve.
+I performed the full cycle of preparation, preprocessing, integration and training of projectors.
+Although I haven't yet achieved a consistent improvement, I'm confident that I can identify the source of the problems and continue to work on personalizing the model.
+Initially, training projectors for the first two encoders was unsuccessful — the loss remained high or grew, and the generation did not improve.
 An attempt to use the Gemma encoder also failed, which confirmed our assumption about the insufficient suitability of the embedded layers for the tasks of style embedding extraction.
-Nevertheless, I performed the full cycle of preparation, preprocessing, integration and training of projectors.
-Although I haven't yet achieved a consistent improvement, I'm confident that I can identify the source of the problems and continue to work on personalizing the model.
+But finally, the first progress to merge embeddings has been achieved and now we start to see progress in training convervence and hope it'll become into the final version.

 - **Vlad**: Completed App Development Tasks
   Most important – Added a Welcome window with a file explorer

  • Fixed theme switching in settings - Resolved issues with theme changes not properly applying or persisting in the application settings